mavwong/SpotifyDataAnalysis/README.md

 ![alt text](output/04-analysis_feature/2023116-TracksData_PolarFeatureByCount.png)

 ### 3.2 Takeaways and Recommendation
 - Processing list of lists within pandas library is not a scalable solution, especially given a large datasets.
+Explore polars in pyspark in python as alternative.
 - Criteria should be emphasize at the early stage of the analysis.
 It gives the direction for the reports, datas and graphs to extract and process.
 In here, we emphasize on the tracks popularity; given the popularity what features are significantly higher.